Bone Graft for Dental Implants? Can I get an Implant Without the Bone Graft

 In many cases, however, we see Bone Grafting as unneeded and expensive procedure that greatly slows down the process of fixing a person’s teeth.
 Thanks to new types of Dental Implant materials that are available, all we need to work with, in order to place a Dental Implant, is 4 mm of bone width in many cases.

 In cases where there is not enough bone to work with, in order to successfully place a Dental Implant, it is possible in some cases that Bone Grafting material could be necessary to make a site in the jaw more suitable for tooth replacement with implants.
+In cases where Bone grafting is necessary, we use PRF or Platelet Rich Fibrin which helps bone and implants heal stronger and faster.
+PRF is derived from the patients own blood and is a holistic dental procedure.

 For patients who require Bone Grafting for Dental Implants, placing Implants will take a little longer.
 In order to build up the jaw’s bone structure enough to support a Dental Implant, part of the process involved may require waiting for a patient’s bone graft material to become properly integrated with the rest of their bone structure.
 This process may take months.